TomHarte/CLK/README.md

 The display produced is an emulated CRT, with phosphor decay.
 Therefore if you have a 140Hz 4k monitor it can produce 140 distinct frames per second at 4k resolution.
 Latency is dictated by the host hardware, not the emulated machine or emulator.

-Audio latency is disjoint from frame rate and is generlaly restrained to 5–10ms.
+Audio latency is disjoint from frame rate and is generally restrained to 5–10ms.

 ## Accurate Emulation